-The net asset value per Share is determined on each business day in Luxembourg (the "Valuation Day").
+The NAV per Share is determined as of each Business day in Luxembourg (the "Valuation Day").

-The Net Asset Value is calculated and published on the first Business Day following the relevant Valuation Day (the "NAV calculation day").
+The NAV is calculated and published on the first Business Day following the relevant Valuation Day (the "NAV Calculation Day").

 The Sub-Fund issues classes of Shares depending on the category of the investors targeted: